TheJacksonLaboratory/marea/README.md

 finds articles whose major topic descriptors fall under one or more of the categories for Genes, Neoplasms, and Lectins.

-### 5. Concept replacement with Pubtator Central
+### 5. Concept replacement with PubTator Central
-[Pubtator Central](https://www.ncbi.nlm.nih.gov/research/pubtator/) from the NLM provides data for concept recognition in PubMed articles for the following categories:
+[PubTator Central](https://www.ncbi.nlm.nih.gov/research/pubtator/) from the NLM provides data for concept recognition in PubMed articles for the following categories:
 * CellLine
 * Chemical